 Don’t let vision and hearing loss impact your life.
 Come to CEENTA and let us help you stay connected to the world.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 To make an appointment at CEENTA, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.